 Pinnacle Mountain is a day-use park dedicated to environmental education, outdoor recreation, and preservation.
 Located just west of Little Rock, this natural environment of 2,356 acres was set aside in 1977 as Arkansas's first state park adjoining a major metropolitan area.
 The park features a diversity of natural habitat, from high upland peaks to bottomlands along the Big Maumelle River and Little Maumelle River, for park visitors to experience.
 Park interpreters and volunteers help visitors and students understand man's relationship to the environment.
 Special interpretive programs conducted by our helpful park interpreters can be scheduled by contacting the park.

+Take a hike or ride your bike.
 The east side of the park offers bikers more than eight miles of single track mountain bike trails.
 Choose from the seven-tenths-of-a-mile Rabbit Ridge Mountain Bike Trail or the 7.4-mile Jackfork Mountain Bike Trail.

 Park facilities include picnic sites, two standard pavilions with restrooms, and launch ramps.
 The park visitor center overlooks the Arkansas River below and includes exhibits, A/V programs, a meeting room, and gift shop.

-Within the park's environs is the Arkansas Arboretum, a 71-acre site exhibiting native flora representing Arkansas's six, major natural divisions.
+Within the park's environs is the Arkansas Arboretum, a 71-acre site exhibiting native flora representing Arkansas's six major natural divisions.
 Located below Pinnacle Mountain along the Little Maumelle River, the arboretum includes a .6-mile barrier-free, interpretive trail.

 Camping is not available at Pinnacle Mountain State Park.
 However, campsites are available at Maumelle Park, located just 3.8 miles east of Ark.
 300 on Pinnacle Valley Road.
 This U.S. Army Corps of Engineers park on the Arkansas River features 129 campsites with water and electrical hookups, and tables and grills; bathhouses with hot showers; two pavilions with restrooms; a playground; dump station; and boat ramp.
 Call (501) 868-9477 to check availability and rates.

 Park gates at Pinnacle Mountain State Park are closed one hour after sunset.
+Open daily, the most favorable times to visit are the spring and fall months.

 To reach Pinnacle Mountain State Park, take Exit #9 off I-430 at Little Rock and travel seven miles west on Ark.
 10, then go two miles north on Ark.
 300.